List of Spider-Man: The Animated Series characters: Green Goblin

 Norman Osborn (voiced by Neil Ross), later known as the Green Goblin, is Spider-Man's archenemy and the father of Harry Osborn.
 Norman was indebted to the Kingpin for various shady loans that he was unable to repay, so the Kingpin asked Osborn to kill Spider-Man in return.
 Osborn then hires Spencer Smythe to build Spider-Slayers to kill Spider-Man.
 After the plan fails, Osborn hires Hobgoblin to kill Wilson Fisk.
 But the assassination is foiled by Peter Parker, and the Kingpin suspects a conspiracy against him.
 For his failure, Osborn fired the Hobgoblin.
 Hobgoblin then joins with Kingpin and kidnaps Norman's son Harry Osborn for the crime boss.
 When Hobgoblin sees that Kingpin will not pay him immediately, he eventually betrays the Kingpin by going to Norman for better weapons to kill the Kingpin and Osborn can have his company and son.
 Osborn gives him a better glider and weapons and by the time the Hobgoblin returned to the Kingpin, Hobgoblin realizes that the Kingpin knows he was going to double-cross him, causes the Kingpin to flee, having the Hobgoblin think he died and took over his empire.
 The story concludes with the Kingpin, Osborn, and Spider-Man all loosely allying themselves to defeat the Hobgoblin, who escapes after crash-landing into the water.
 In the end, Osborn sells 50% of his company to the Kingpin to repay his debt, Harry Osborn is returned safely, and the Kingpin rebuilds his headquarters.

-Later on, in the two-part second-season finale, Osborn refuses to grant loans to Adrian Toomes's projects because Toomes was too old and senile.
-Therefore, Toomes became the villain known as the Vulture to try to kill Osborn, but as usual, Spider-Man saves Osborn and defeats the Vulture.

-Later in the episode "Enter the Green Goblin", Norman Osborn and his partner Mendel Stromm were coerced into creating a formula for the Kingpin that grants superhuman strength.
-An unstable reaction resulted during one experiment and Norman disappeared in the explosion, presumed dead.
-His son Harry blamed the Oscorp stockholders J. Jonah Jameson, Anastasia Hardy, and Wilson Fisk among others for the death of his father.

-Soon a mysterious airborne figure, identifying himself as the Green Goblin, began kidnapping the stockholders one by one.
+Osborn later appears as the Green Goblin, kidnapping his stockholders one by one.
 Spider-Man uncovered an underwater base where the Goblin intended to kill everyone he had kidnapped.
 Fighting the Goblin, Spider-Man unmasked him, only to discover that the Green Goblin was Norman Osborn, rather than the suspected identity of his son, Harry.
 Amnesia ensued and Norman was unable to remember his dual identity.
-The following morning at Oscorp, he announced that he will no longer build chemical weapons, much to the Kingpin's secret dismay.
+The following morning at Oscorp, he announced that he will no longer build chemical weapons, to the Kingpin's dismay.